brandtks/AquaPicModules/README.md

 Microchip XC8 v1.40.
 May work with early versions.

 ### Building
 Projects are built individually.
-Navigate to the project directory to be build, i.e. `cd projects/Analog-Input-Card.X`.
-Issue `make` to build that module.
-HEX file output is located at `dist/default/production/'project'.production.hex`.
+Navigate to the project directory to be built, i.e. _projects/Analog-Input-Card.X_, and issue `make` to build that module.
+HEX file output is located at _dist/default/production/'project'.production.hex_.

 ### License
 The AquaPic firmware code is released under the terms of the GNU General Public License (GPL), version 3 or later.
 See COPYING for details.